Maryland State Retirees

 What is an HRA?

 A health reimbursement arrangement (HRA) is a special type of account that is set up by the State to help you pay for your prescription drugs.
-If eligible, an account will be set up for you (and your covered dependents).
-You can then use the money in this account to pay for covered prescription drugs.
+If eligible, an account will automatically be set up for you (and your covered dependents).
+If you enroll in a Part D plan through Via Benefits, you can then use the money in this account to pay for covered prescription drugs.

 Who is eligible for the health reimbursement arrangement (HRA)?